medius-group/onboarding-docs/0_governance/1_initiation/020_onboarding_036_conf_quest.md

 **APA Proc. & Data:** This is information related to how your organisation is structured and handles invoice workflows.

 **Azure AD:** This tab relates to user import and authentication.
-Additional information on the user import alternatives can be found in the following section: xxx.
+Additional information on the user import alternatives can be found in the following link: https://success.medius.com/documentation/administration_guide/user_login_and_transfer/

-**D365FO Related Processes & Data:** Data related to masterdata and integration configuration towards D365FO.
+**ERP Related Processes & Data:** Data related to masterdata and integration configuration towards your ERP.

-**D365FO Technical details:** Technical information required to start the D365 F&O integration activities.
+**ERP Technical details:** Technical information required to start the integration activities towards your ERP.

-The final two tabs relating to D365 are considered the most critical in order to meet initial project timelines and should be completed as a priority.
+The final two tabs relating to the ERP are considered the most critical in order to meet initial project timelines and should be completed as a priority.